The Ultimate Amsterdam Packing List

 When considering what shoes to pack for your trip remember that like most historic European cities, Amsterdam is a maze of largely cobblestone streets.
 That means you should forgo stilettos in favor of comfortable walking sneakers and sensible flats and boots.
 Ladies and gents alike should pack for three occasions: sightseeing (via bicycle), going out at night (maybe the Red Light District), and more cultured outings like museum-hopping.
 While one sharp shoe could likely take you through all three activities, we suggest sneakers, block heels, and flats for gals, and sporty sneakers, smart leather sneakers, and a chic Chelsea boot for men.

-THE *ONE THING* WTP EDITORS ALWAYS BRING TO AMSTERDAM
+THE ONE THING WTP EDITORS PUT IN OUR SUITCASE FOR AMSTERDAM

 We love how easy it is to be active in Amsterdam.
 Navigating the picturesque tulip-and-canal-lined city on foot, bikes, and boats is part of the appeal—all year-round.
 But all that outdoor exercise means you have to come to Amsterdam prepared for occasional rain.
 The Rains rain jacket, made by a Scandinavian label, is equal parts chic and functional.
 It comes in an array of colors and lengths; we like the longer version for extra rain protection on a bike.
 Pop the jacket over a lightweight puffer for chilly days or wear it on its own in warmer rainy weather.
 Either way, the jacket is stylish enough to sport anywhere in the city.
 Don’t forget to stop and smell the tulips, rain or shine. —WTP Editors